 The Last activity day shows when a user has opened any board belonging to the account.
 You can filter and see all the users that were active/inactive during the past 30/60/90 days.

 As a Company Admin, you can change the role, the license, and the number of teams for any user or group of users.

 The advanced user management system helps you manage the resources you’ve purchased more effectively.
-For example, you can filter inactive members that are on Full license and switch them to Occasional Members.
+For example, if you have Flexible Licensing Program activated for your account, you can convert inactive users to Free Restricted.